 Returning the Forests and Economy To Its Former Glory

 In 2008, a plan was hatched called Hyakunen-no-shinrinkousou, the “100-year Vision of the Forest”, which would save the forest and revitalize the local economy based on lumber production.
 A year later, Morinogakko was established with the goal of developing consumer products made from local wood.
 By 2013, Morinogakko was thriving, mainly from an extremely popular flooring product called Yukahari Tile.
 These large, square wooden tiles made it easy for Japanese homeowners to renovate a room with wood flooring and were known for their high quality.
-Through these products, Morinogakko began to focus on growth.
+Through the revenue of these products, Morinogakko began to focus on growth.

 Morinogakko is far from alone in its quest to meet the village’s SDGs.
 Dozens of new businesses have been nurtured by a Local Venture School program that trains people in entrepreneurship.
 Individuals from other parts of Japan have also started companies here, attracted to the vision and lifestyle of Nishiawakura.
 A drive through the city reveals some astoundingly creative buildings whose architecture was clearly influenced by the quantity and quality of the available local lumber.